TeeYeeRen3747/CloudApp/usage_manual.md

 <div style="page-break-after: always;"></div>

-<p> Hi~~ Welcome to our Cloud Computing Assignment Mobile Application </p>
+### Usage Manual ###

-<p> Firstly, download/install the project (.aia) file, after that will see the register page, user need to register first as shown in figure below. </p>
+Step 1: Firstly, download/install the project (.aia) file, after that will see the register page, user need to register first as shown in figure below.